-In these uncertain times, predicting future financial needs can be hard, and sometimes consumers take on more debt than they are ultimately able to handle.
-Even hard-working, well-intentioned people can fall into this trap.
+In these uncertain times, predicting future financial needs can be hard.
+Sometimes consumers take on more debt than they are ultimately able to handle.
+Even hard-working, well-intentioned people can fall into this trap, leaving them subject to Ohio debt collection laws.
 If you are behind and are unable to pay your monthly bills, it may be time to look at your legal options.
 Bankruptcy isn’t for everybody, but it does offer some consumers a fresh start.
-Rather than continuing to struggle month-in, month-out, talking to a bankruptcy lawyer can help you feel like you’ve taken control.
+Rather than continuing to struggle month in and month out, talking to our bankruptcy attorneys at Fesenmyer Cousino Weinzimmer can help you feel like you’ve taken control.

-Our bankruptcy attorneys at Fesenmyer Cousino Weinzimmer have many years of experience helping families just like yours.
+We have many years of experience in helping families just like yours figure out the Ohio statute of limitations on debt.
 We would be glad to answer your questions and discuss your legal options.
 For a free initial consultation about your situation, call an affordable bankruptcy attorney at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati).
 Tomorrow can bring a brighter future!